 St Leonard’s is dedicated to a sixth century French nobleman who is the patron saint of prisoners, and one of the stained glass windows in the south wall shows St Leonard holding a prisoner’s chains.
 The 13th century building, which boasts an ‘angel roof’, has been added to and altered over the centuries, the most recent addition being a small kitchen and toilet on the north side of the church in 2007.

-We holding services in St Leonard’s again; you are welcome to join us but please wear a face covering when moving about the church and singing.
-You can always join us online for our live streamed Zoom services on Sundays at 10.30am: visit the Services page for the links and joining information.
+Services are shared each Sunday between our three churches and we worship as one community travelling to each church.
+Or you can always join us online for our live steamed Zoom services on most Sundays at 10.30am: visit the Services page for the links and joining information.

 The tower houses six bells which are rung regularly, and the organ is currently used to record the music for our Zoom services each week.
 There is more information about the bells and organ on the relevant pages under the Activities tab.